Yedomon/orphan_crop/README.md

 2020 | [PHASE GENOMICS](https://phasegenomics.com/) PRESS RELEASE | [ORPHAN CROP GAINS REFERENCE GENOME WITH PROXIMO HI-C](https://phasegenomics.com/new-tools-enable-cost-efficient-genome-assemblies-orphan-crops/)

+Video: What they are doing on african orphan crop  ?
+[The African Orphan Crops Consortium, alleviating stunting due to malnutrition one crop at a time](https://nanoporetech.com/resource-centre/african-orphan-crops-consortium-alleviating-stunting-due-malnutrition-one-crop-0)

 See this, Chinese are doing sequencing of African orphan crop....